robertomorrison0/BaseGuiApplication/README.md

 This is an application that can serve as a base for projects, that use gtk4 and libadwaita.
+In practice, this is a simple, not very usefull, text editor, that can handle only one document at once.

 ## How to build?